-Alfred Wallis Rediscovered will include over 60 rarely shown paintings and drawings from our Reserve Collection as well as three recently rediscovered sketchbooks which were made in the last year of the artist’s life and have not been exhibited for over fifty years.
+Alfred Wallis Rediscovered includes over 60 rarely shown paintings and drawings from our Reserve Collection as well as three recently rediscovered sketchbooks which were made in the last year of the artist’s life and have not been exhibited for over fifty years.

 The wonderful pages of the sketchbooks feature many of the recognisable subjects and scenes to which Wallis repeatedly returned throughout his lifetime; ships, boats and the Cornish coastline and harbours.
 Jim Ede, creator of Kettle’s Yard, recognised the profound nature of Wallis’ work, with its expressive life, joy, and themes of survival.

-Alfred Wallis Rediscovered was not part of our planned programme for 2020 and we need your help to make the exhibition a success.
+Alfred Wallis Rediscovered was not part of our planned programme for 2020.
+Thank you for helping to make the exhibition a success.

 - Create new digital content about the three sketchbooks – ensuring that this wonderful discovery has a legacy beyond the exhibition which is accessible to all

-- Programme exciting learning and community activities that will bring the artworks and stories in the exhibition to new audiences
+- Programme exciting learning and community activities, bringing the artworks and stories in the exhibition to new audiences

-- Undertake vital conservation work to key paintings in our Reserve Collection that will be on display as part of the exhibition
+- Undertake vital conservation work to key paintings in our Reserve Collection that are on display as part of the exhibition

-We are aware that not everyone will be able to visit and your support will give us the resources to bring the exhibition alive through digital means.
+We are aware that not everyone will be able to visit and your support has given us the resources to bring the exhibition alive through digital means.

 Alfred Wallis for Everyone campaign supporters